panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 The numbers as arguments are the input, and the function `calculate()` returns the sum &mdash; the output.

-But what if you'd like to implement a more universal function, which should be able to support more operations on numbers: the addition, multiplication and more.
+But what if you'd like to implement a more universal function, which should be able to support more operations on numbers: addition, multiplication, and more.
 How would you implement that?

-Let's see how the higher-order functions concept can help you.
+Let's see how the concept of the higher-order functions can help you.

 ## 1. Higher-order functions